anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-4-frontend.md

 ## Evaluation

-The criteria for "Demonstrates Proficiency" and "Demonstrates Mastery" are below.
+The criteria for "Proficiency" and "Exemplary" are below.
-When evaluating your project, the grader will pull down your team's repo and run both your production code and test suite, as well as look through your code for style.
+When evaluating your project, the grader will pull down your team's repo on `stearns` and run both your production code and test suite, as well as look through your code for style.

 ### Proficiency Criteria
 * Functionality:
+  * The command-line interface still works
-  * The front-end works with the existing components (Flask and command-line)
+  * The Flask component still works
-  * There is a useful 404 page
+  * There is a useful 404 page with instructions on how to correctly use the website features
   * There are two independent features that allow the user to get information from the chosen dataset
   * The automated test suite passes (no additional tests are required)
+  * Coverage is still at 50%
 * Design:
-  * Site makes a good attempt at providing navigation
+  * `README.md` explains how your website enables:
+    * Scanability
+    * Satisficing
+    * Muddling through
   * Accessibility features
     * resizing text to 150-200% works
     * headings used to structure page